kimrs/blog/OpenID_Connect_and_SPAs_explained/article.md

   ...
 }
 ```
 In the following example, we retrieve the access token from the authorization server using the client credentials grant.
+For the entierity of this post, we will use [Auth0.com](https://auth0.com/) as authorization server.
 The first step in implementing any grant types is registering the application on the authorization server.
-The server we will use for the entirety of this article is [Auth0.com](https://auth0.com/).
 For the client credential flow to be used, we select "Machine to Machine Applications"

 ![Client Credentials](https://raw.githubusercontent.com/kimrs/blog/master/OpenID_Connect_and_SPAs_explained/res/Auth0_client_credentials_01.png)

+Then we simply ask for the token by sending the *client id* and the *client secret* to the token endpoint.

 ```Bash
 cat data_sign_in.json
 {
   "client_id":"VNQEv6jxX5O9zOJ9g2jUoI7css7qpX60",